 I went with ~아/어 가지고 because I wanted to emphasize how tired I was, and because I was essentially using it as an excuse to justify my absence, in a ‘It’s not that I didn’t want to go, but I was just SO tired, you know?’ sort of tone.
 Depending on the context, I might even sound like I’m low-key whining about not being able to go.

 For the most part, however, they’re interchangeable.
 Since most native speakers use a mix of these two structures in daily conversations, doing this will most definitely help you sound more natural.

 ~는 것 같다: Expressing Your Opinions

-I remember the sheer satisfaction I’d felt when I first learned this grammar structure.
+I remember how happy I was to learn this grammar structure.
 I’d been extremely eager to learn it because it kept coming up in the videos I was watching.
 Variety shows, movies, drama – it seemed at least a quarter of the sentences ended with ~는 것 같다.
 I was certain that using it in conversations would help me sound a lot more natural, and it seems that I was right.

 To this day, it is still one of my favourite grammar structures in Korean.
 It’s incredibly versatile – you can use it for so many things: